Battle of Lowestoft order of battle: The Blue Squadron

 The Blue (or Rear) Squadron was under Earl of Sandwich - his flagship being the Royal Prince.

 Of the ships which had been on the 10 May fleet list but had been detached (excluding the five which rejoined during the battle), the merchantman Good Hope had been captured by the Dutch on 20 May, the Merlin was in the Thames, the Coventry and Lizard were at Portsmouth, the Little Mary at Plymouth, the Paradox at Scilly, the merchantman Maryland was in Harwich ("defective"), the Success in Lowestoft, the Speedwell at Newcastle, the Little Gift in Ireland and the Truelove in the Downs.
 Three more were engaged in scouting - the Paul, Hector and Blackamoor (a pink).
 None of these was larger than 5th Rate.

 Dutch fleet

 The Dutch fleet comprised 107 ships carrying 4,864 guns and 21,613 men.
 Of these 107 ships, 81 were ships of the line from the five Dutch Admiralties, while 11 were hired merchantmen from the Dutch East India Company (Vereenigde Oostinische Compagnie), indicated by "VOC" in the lists below.
 There were also 9 frigates and 6 three-mast yachts.
-The Admiralty to which a ship belonged as indicated by a letter in parenthesis preceding the name:
+The Admiralty to which a ship belonged as indicated by a letter in parentheses preceding the name: